Value for Money 57%

 Meribel Village is connected to the main ski area by a high-speed chair and a single piste.
 But at 1400m it’s pretty low, so expect slushy pistes from mid-March onwards on the last run at the end of the day.
 By way of compensation, you get a village atmosphere within a big, bustling ski area – as well as a good bar, Le Lodge du Village (live music every other night), and a superb bakery.
 If you’re looking for a more tranquil atmosphere, this is the place.

-The village is the stronghold of chalet specialists, Fish & Pips – which specialises in mid-market chalets with above-average food.
-One of its best properties is Chalet Le Christophe which is just 40m from the chair-lift and the bottom of the pistes.
+One of the best properties in this area is Chalet Le Christophe, which is just 40m from the chair-lift and the bottom of the pistes.
 There’s an open fire in the living room, and a bright, airy atmosphere throughout.
+We just love this place, as it oozes style and comfort – it’s gorgeously Alpine and tasteful, with an injection of bright colour which livens the whole place up.
+The food is delicious, too.

-Meanwhile, Pierre & Vacances Premium Residence les Fermes de Meribel is a development of six chalet-style apartment buildings in the middle of Meribel Village, with a pool and spa.
+Meanwhile, Residence les Fermes de Meribel is a development of six chalet-style apartment buildings in the middle of Meribel Village, with a pool and spa.
+Inside, there’s lots of wood and a traditional Savoyard ambiance, but it’s crisp and modern at the same time.

-Six minutes’ walk from the centre is Hotel Le Grand Coeur & Spa, another of the resort’s top hotels, offering lovely views.
+Six minutes’ walk from the centre is Hotel Le Grand Coeur & Spa, which is another of the resort’s top hotels, offering lovely views.
+The spa is pretty nice, with a natural feel to it, which we like.
+Rooms are thoughtfully designed, with many of the suites complete with well-stocked bookcases – which contributes to the authentic, home-from-home (with a twist of luxury) look.

 Where to Eat